Where does the value currently lie when it comes to betting on football outrights in all four of England’s top divisions?

 Football Outright Betting | Current State of Play

-Here, we run through the latest football outright betting in the Premier League, Championship, Leagues 1 & 2.
+Here, we run through the latest football outright betting in the Premier League, Championship, League One and League Two.

 Is the gap between the Premier League and Championship becoming insurmountable?